azurecitadel/azurecitadel/content/partner/lighthouse/background.md

 ## In brief

-Azure Lighthouse and Partner Admin Link (PAL) can be combined by managed service providers to help maximise their partner attached Azure Consumed Revenue (ACR) numbers.
+Combining the use of Azure Lighthouse and Partner Admin Link (PAL) is a great way for partners  to demonstrate the positive impact their managed services have in customer accounts.

 Why is that important?

 There is a new Microsoft solutions partner program for FY23.
 Partners aiming to gain the new Azure designations will need to get a minimum of 70 on the relevant partner score.
-The partner score is comprised of five categories.
-None of those can be zero even if the total score from the other categories totals 70 or more.
+The partner score in all five categories and then sum those scores.

 Two of the categories relate to certs, but the remaining three categories are ACR based and therefore relevant to these pages.
 The criteria in those categories demonstrate a partner's ability to: